bensadeh/circumflex/README.md

 `circumflex` is a command line tool for browsing Hacker&nbsp;News submissions and reading comments.

 ## Features
-- Simple overview of top submissions
+- Overview of top submissions
+- Comment section can be read in `less`
-- Comments are properly wrapped, indented and piped to `less`
+  * Comments are wrapped and color-indented
+  * Comments maintain proper formatting, including hyperlinks and italics

 <p align="center">
   <img src="images/mainview.png" width="700" alt="^"/>